So, what is 3D printing?

 Both of these methods are costly and inefficient.
 The cost of 3D printers adds up if a business purchases several machines, as does the cost of the base materials and iterations to get the desired results.
 Time spent investigating materials and printers also costs a business money, since it takes time away from creating, selling, and shipping products.

 Outsourcing to professional 3D printing suppliers solves this problem.
-Most suppliers have between five and 10 machines on hand (although many have dozens of machines) and can match the business’ project to the correct printer and material.
+Most suppliers have between 5 and 10 machines on hand (although many have dozens of machines) and can match the business’ project to the correct printer and material.
 Thus — even though outsourcing may seem more expensive — in the long run businesses can save time and money by going to the experts with the best equipment and right materials for each job.

 If constrained by time, and it is almost always faster to outsource your 3D printing.
 When ordering parts lead time can vary from vendor to vendor.
 This variability may create inventory surplus or stock-outs.
 Eliminate this issue by consolidating your company’s suppliers.
 Rather than ordering from various 3D Printing providers and receiving shipments at random, having one supplier means you have greater control over your parts.